allefeld/htcondor-matlab/README.md

 `results` is a cell array with one element per job.
 If a job exited successfully, the corresponding element is a cell array containing the return value(s) of that job.
-If a job is not (yet) completed, the element is an empty array.
+If a job did not (yet) exit successfully, the element is an empty array.
 Instead of or in addition to returning values, job functions can of course also write their results directly to files.

 A __list__ of all existing clusters, including summary statistics about their jobs’ status, can be obtained by